Eva-Financial-Ai/Eva-Ai-LLm/README.md

 # EVA Platform Frontend

+> **NOTE: This project is now RAG-only.
+All chat and document queries are routed through the `/api/rag-query` and `/api/upload-pdf` endpoints, handled by a Cloudflare Worker.
+All LLM and legacy chat code has been removed.**

 An advanced AI-powered credit origination platform frontend providing a comprehensive interface for borrowers, lenders, brokers, and vendors to manage the entire loan origination lifecycle.

 ![EVA Platform](public/icons/eva-avatar.svg)